devarshishimpi/DVS-Calculator-Windows-App/README.md

 ## Features

 - All Basic Components
-- First App Version
+- Open Source and Actively Maintained
-- About Section
+- About Section with Version Details

 Note : Read LICENSE before use of any of DVS Tech Open Source Projects